navinsoni04/apnaskills-navin/README.md

 # apnaskills-navin
-It is my first repositotry
+It is my first repository